sooda/rotuli/design.rst

 --------------

 - some "front matter" yaml metadata on each content source to specify layout type (blog/category/...), bools like published/draft, categories this belongs in, deprecated tags from old site, post date etc.
+- also maybe a global metadata file to contain things like page source links to github or whatever unless possible to trick with templates only?
 - link to source repo in each compiled page
 - pagination starts from the earliest page so urls don't change, most recent page number is the largest
   - dynamically generated pages, like with pagination, either need a config file or metadata in the page that gets paginated
   - metadata in index: pass the start index to the template, specify pagination url in front matter
   - alternatively in page.html (or similar), not the front welcome page anymore, i guess this is nice and explicit
-- whole site read into memory first and parsed to get complete collections, then able to render those as listings by date/tag/category/language/...
+- whole site read into memory first and parsed to get complete groups, then able to render those as listings by date/tag/category/language/...
 - blog categories in separate files, rendered to listings with description of the category
 - no template tags in content at all to keep things orthogonal, whole source is just data compiled into a single content block in the template
   - source data doesn't know which template system is used